blue-marble/gridpath/doc/source/usage.rst

 interface.

-On Windows, you can use cmd.exe, Windows PowerShell, or another command-line interface.
+On Windows, you can use cmd.exe, Windows PowerShell, or another command-line interface (we test using cmd.exe, so recommend using that).
+You can search for cmd.exe from the Start menu.
 On Mac, you can use the Terminal application.
+Search for it with Spotlight by clicking the magnifying glass icon in the upper-right corner of the menu bar, or by pressing Command-Space bar.

 ==================